samuel-vojtas/bio-proj/README.md

 ### Training

 Training is done in the `main.py` module.
-To train a new model, either fill up the `config.yaml` with desired parameters or specify the training parameters in the command-line options:
+To train a new model, either fill up the `config.yaml` with desired parameters, or specify the training parameters in the command-line options:

 ```bash
 # Activate the virtual environment